What happens to the therapeutic relationship when boundaries are crossed, and a nurse puts personal needs ahead of a client's needs?

-Dianne has been providing home care for Mr. Adams for several months and enjoys their weekly visits.
-Mr. Adams is easygoing and often calls Dianne his favourite nurse.
-When Dianne arrives late one morning, she apologizes and tells Mr. Adams about her car troubles.
-Dianne confesses that she can't afford to have it fixed right now.
-Mr. Adams offers to lend Dianne his car, reminding her that he can't drive right now anyway.
+Dianne has been providing home care for a client for several months and enjoys their weekly visits.
+The client is easygoing and often calls Dianne his favourite nurse.
+One morning, Dianne arrives late, apologizing for car troubles and mentioning she can't afford repairs.
+The client offers to lend Dianne their car.

 - What does Dianne do?

 Telling herself that she's only borrowing it for a few days, Dianne accepts the offer.
-When Mr. Adams’ son learns of the situation, he reports Dianne to the agency manager.
-After meeting with her and investigating the situation, the manager finds out that Dianne used the car for a period of eight weeks, only returning it when her actions were reported.
+When the client's son learns of the situation, he reports Dianne to the agency manager.
+After meeting with Dianne and investigating the situation, the manager learns Dianne used the car for eight weeks, only returning it when her actions were reported.
 The manager reports Dianne's actions to the college.

-Barbara is hired to provide private nursing care for Mr. Smith in his home.
-She soon recognizes that Mrs. Smith needs help with banking and bill paying.
-Knowing that Mrs. Smith has no close family, Barbara offers to assist by driving her to the bank and helping her pay bills.
-After several weeks, Mrs. Smith tells Barbara that she really depends on her and asks her to act as her power of attorney.
+Barbara provides private home nursing care for a client.
+She notices that the client's spouse struggles with banking and bill paying.
+Since the spouse has no close family, Barbara offers to drive them to the bank and help pay bills.
+After several weeks, the spouse asks Barbara to act as their power of attorney.

 - What does Barbara do?

-Barbara doesn't consider Mrs. Smith her client and agrees to take this on.
-When another agency nurse learns of this agreement, she reports Barbara to the college.
+Barbara doesn't consider the client's spouse her client so agrees to act as power of attorney.
+When another agency nurse learns of this agreement, they report Barbara to the college.

-Engaging in any activity within the nurse-client relationship that results in financial or personal benefit to you or loss to the client violates the boundaries of a therapeutic relationship.
-Putting your personal needs ahead of your client's needs is a breach of trust and misuse of your power.
+Engaging in any activity within the nurse-client relationship resulting in financial or personal benefit to you or loss to the client violates the boundaries of a therapeutic relationship.
+Putting your personal needs ahead of your client's needs is a breach of trust and misuse of your position.

-Behaviours that are unacceptable in any therapeutic nurse-client relationship include (but are not limited to):
+Behaviours that breach professional boundaries in the therapeutic nurse-client relationship include (but are not limited to):

 - Borrowing money or property from a client